 The end-credit carries over the sonic details of the postmortem functions, making it evident that although the central theme of this film is a murder mystery, but the greater mystery here is about the human existence itself, which, Ceylan, an artist of the highest imaginative conviction, wants to elicit.

-Throughout the film one may sense that the events and actions are aforethought, and the primary aim of the narration is to justify the director’s excessive trust on image.
-The fusion of close ups and wide shots do enable us to contextualize the individual action within the wider social structures, but the means by which relations of distance and proximity are overtly insisted upon, at times, look too methodical and calculated.
+Throughout the film one may sense that the events and actions are aforethought, and the primary aim of the narration is to justify the director’s excessive trust in the images.
+The fusion of close-ups and wide shots do enable us to contextualize the individual action within the wider social structures, but the means by which relations of distance and proximity are overtly insisted upon, at times, look too methodical and calculated.
 We have to keep on guessing – the reason behind the murder, whether Kenan really can’t recall the place where the body is buried or he is just pretending, the relationship between the victim’s son and Kenan, the role of the women, the doctor and the reason behind the exclusion of the real facts from the autopsy report – the list is too long.
-The gossamer threads are left for us to weave in accordance with our own historical and socio-political factuality, but, the problem is, Ceylan’s rigorously maintained system of framing and shooting, signature of some of the earlier European masters, sometime makes the subtext a burden to the text.
+The gossamer threads are left for us to weave in accordance with our own historical and socio-political factuality, but, the problem is, Ceylan’s rigorously maintained system of framing and shooting, as done by the earlier European masters, sometimes makes the subtext a burden to the text.